explodinglabs/jsonrpcclient/README.rst

 Exceptions
 ----------

-You should catch ``JsonRpcClientError``, which is the base exception.
-This will be raised in the event of any issue that should be handled, such as connection problems, or if the server responded with a *error* response.
+Catch the base exception ``JsonRpcClientError`` when communicating with the server.
+This will be raised when there's an issue such as connection problems, or if the server responded with an *error* response.

 .. sourcecode:: python

     from jsonrpcclient.exceptions import JsonRpcClientError
     try:
-        server.go()
+        server.request('go')
     except JsonRpcClientError as e:
         print(str(e))